Go Back Up

 Part A

-Most people on Medicare aren’t charged a Part A monthly plan premium.
-For most people, hospital coverage is premium-free if you have paid Medicare payroll taxes for at least ten years or 40 quarters.
-You may also get premium-free Medicare Part A if you qualify for (or already receive) Social Security or Railroad Retirement Board benefits1.
+Most people with Medicare Part A don’t pay a monthly premium.
+Hospital coverage is premium-free if you’ve paid Medicare payroll taxes for at least ten years or 40 quarters.
+You may also get premium-free Medicare Part A if you qualify for (or already receive) Social Security or Railroad Retirement Board benefits.2

-If you haven’t met the ten-year or 40-quarter mark yet, you can purchase Medicare Part A. Depending on how much you and your spouse have paid in Medicare taxes over the years, your monthly premium2 in 2023 for Part A will either be $278 or $506.
-Luckily, only about 1% of Medicare beneficiaries pay for Part A coverage.
+Suppose you haven’t met the ten-year or 40-quarter mark yet.
+In that case, you can purchase Medicare Part A.3 Luckily, only about 1% of Medicare beneficiaries pay for Part A coverage.

 Part B

-As previously stated, a Medicare beneficiary’s Part B monthly premium is based on their income.
-If your MAGI exceeds an income bracket, you are moved up to the next tier and will have to pay a higher plan premium.
+As previously stated, your income level will determine your Medicare Part B monthly premium amount.
+If your MAGI exceeds an income bracket, you move up to the next tier and pay a premium increase.

-Medicare Part B premiums are often automatically deducted from your Social Security, Railroad Retirement Board, or Civil Service Retirement checks.
+In many cases, the government automatically deducts Medicare Part B premiums from your Social Security, Railroad Retirement Board, or Civil Service Retirement checks.

-The following table shows the 2023 Part B income tiers and premium rates for Medicare beneficiaries:
+Here are the 2025 Medicare Part B income tiers and premium rates:

-Filed a joint federal tax return with MAGI
+Married couples filing a joint tax return with MAGI

 Income-related monthly adjustment amount (IMAA)